Workiva/over_react/tools/analyzer_plugin/README.md

 __All diagnostics and assists should be documented!!!__

-Documentation for the diagnostics ands assists provided by this analyzer plugin are published to <https://workiva.github.io/over_react/analyzer_plugin/>.
+Documentation for the diagnostics and assists provided by this analyzer plugin are published to <https://workiva.github.io/over_react/analyzer_plugin/>.

 This is accomplished by placing a `@DocsMeta` annotation on a `DiagnosticCode` for diagnostics, and an `AssistKind` for assists.
 In order for them to work properly, the property the `DiagnosticCode` or `AssistKind` is assigned to __must be a `const`__ as shown in the examples below.